Colin Simpson (Australian journalist): Career as journalist

 His first job was as a copywriter in the advertising agency, Catts-Patterson Co.
 Ltd., and he then worked as a journalist, contributing to Sydney newspapers including Daily Guardian, Daily Telegraph, Smith's Weekly and the Sunday newspapers.

 In 1931 his long poem "Infidelities" was published in Trio, a "slim but elegant" book of poetry to which the poets Kenneth Slessor and Harley Matthews also contributed.

 In 1938 he helped establish the Australian pictorial magazine Pix and the "Fact" supplement of the Sydney Sun newspaper.
 In 1941 he and Tess van Sommers were responsible for an article in The Suns "Fact" supplement exposing the Ern Malley literary hoax.

-In 1944 he went to the United States to report on the foundation of the United Nations organisation and to study American magazine publishing techniques.
+In 1944 he went to the United States to report on the founding of the United Nations organisation and to study American magazine publishing techniques.
 While there he conducted interviews with celebrities including John L. Lewis, Claire Booth Luce, Billy Rose, Frank Sinatra and Henry Wallace.

 In 1947 Simpson began a three-year stint working for the Australian Broadcasting Commission.
 He travelled to all parts of Australia, to the nearby islands of the South Pacific and to Borneo, gathering materials and writing radio documentaries mostly for the ABC's Australian Walkabout programme.

 For a 1948 documentary he visited British North Borneo, retracing the trail of the Sandakan-Ranou death marches during the Second World War and later recording the memories of six survivors.
 The script was later published as Six from Borneo (1948).Six from Borneo : documentary drama of the death marches by Colin Simpson, Australian Broadcasting Commission, 1948.
 Retrieved 24 March 2022.

 For another documentary in the same year he joined the anthropologist Charles P. Mountford's American-Australian Scientific Expedition to Arnhem Land during which he taped Australian "Aboriginal rituals and songs never before heard on Australian radio..., along with Australian birdlife".Return to Arnhem Land, sydney.edu.au.
 Retrieved 24 March 2022.